 Remember to factor in the cost of labor and materials as well as taxes and any shipping or delivery costs that might come up.
 These can add up very quickly, so it's important to take them into account when you're setting the budget.
 Also, consider if there are any steps along the way that you would like to perform yourself.
 Even taking on just a few tasks can save you a significant amount of money.

-Always buy the best you can afford.
+Always buy the best quality materials you can afford.
 When it comes to kitchen renovations, you want to have high-quality, functional items, both for you own use and for potential resale value if you sell your house in the future.
 High quality cabinets, countertops, and appliances will also last much longer so hopefully you will never have to repeat the renovation process again while you are living in the home.

 Evaluate Your Needs vs. Wants

 Be practical and don't buy unnecessary items.
 It can be tempting to buy all sorts of gadgets and fancy appliances, but it's better to go with the reliable basics that you know you'll use.
 Remember, with every new appliance comes a slightly higher utility bill.
 They also add to your upkeep responsibilities and require time and money to maintain.

 More than any room in the house, the kitchen needs to be practical and functional.
 Think about how you use your current kitchen to identify your priorities for the remodeled space.
 What works and what doesn't?
-Give considerable thought to the layout and assess what will work best for your household.
+Give considerable thought to the layout of the room and assess what will work best for your household.